This post may contain affiliate links. Please read my disclosure policy.

-Super easy, quick and no-fuss Enchilada Sauce made from scratch and in under 20 minutes!
-Ditch the canned enchilada sauce and make your own.
-It’s much better, tastier and best of all, you know what goes in it.
+This Enchilada Sauce is super easy, quick and no-fuss.
+This sauce is made from scratch and will be ready in under 20 minutes!
+Ditch the canned enchilada sauce and make your own!

 - Enchilada Meatball Bake